Hanny Nahmias

 Hanny Nahmias (חני נחמיאס; born 9 April 1959) is an Israeli actress, voice actress, comedian, television presenter, singer, children's entertainer and author.
-She served as a member of the Ramat Gan City Council from 2008 to 2012.
+She served as a member of the Ramat Gan City Council, from 2008 to 2012.

+Nahimas with Oshik Levi and Natan Nathanson on the IET show Bli Sodot.

 Biography

 Nachmias was born in Tel Aviv to Yaakov and Pnina Nachmias and grew up in Givatayim.
-The eldest of three children, she has two younger brothers.
+Her family is from Thessaloniki, Greece.
 Her cousin is the politician Ayelet Nahmias-Verbin.
 Her family are from Thessaloniki, Greece.
 During her childhood, Nachmias performed in the "Sadikov Choir", and in "The Wizard of Oz Theater" by Avraham Luria as a child prodigy, where she starred as Hanale in the play "Hanale's Sabbath Dress", and even participated as a child in the film "I Am a Jerusalemite", released in 1971 and directed by Yehoram Gaon, in the scene for the song "Minister Moshe Montefiore".

 Nachmias was a member of the Borochov branch of the Working and Studying Youth in Givatayim, and she completed her high school studies at "ORT Technikum" in the city.
 In 1978, she enlisted in the IDF and initially served for about three months as an operations clerk and draftsman in the Golani Brigade.
 Subsequently, Nachmias moved to the IDF Choir and later to the Nahal Band, participating in four entertainment programs, some directed by Hanan Goldblatt.
 She was among the performers of "Song for Peace" on the television program "30 Years of Song on the IDF", broadcast from the IDF base in Julis on the 30th anniversary of Israel's independence.